 The West Branch Area School District is moving to a paperless student registration/form system.
-As a result, the district will be utilizing the InfoSnap management system.
+As a result, the district will be utilizing the Sapphire student management system.
 Therefore, district forms will be accessible online for parent/guardian signatures.
-Please locate the InfoSnap link on the district website at http://www.westbranch.org to locate the necessary documents for signature.
 Some of the documents included but not limited to will be: the student and parent handbook signature page, the emergency contact form from the nurse, the internet acceptable use policy, the educational trip form, and the field trip permission form.
 Failure to complete the forms may result in the denial of student privileges - i.e. field trips, monthly rewards, etc.